Felerius/cpp-amalgamate/README.md

 origin.

 However, cpp-amalgamate does not interpret preprocessor instructions beyond `#include`.
-This notably includes the `#if` family of instructions, such as traditional header guards.
-Instead, cpp-amalgamate assumes that every header should be included at most once, as if it was guarded by an include guard of `#pragma once`.
+This notably means that it cannot understand traditional header guards using `#if` instructions.
+Instead, cpp-amalgamate assumes that every header should be included at most once, as if it was guarded by a header guard or `#pragma once`.
 It does detect `#pragma once` instructions and removes them, as these cause warnings or errors when compiling the combined file with some compilers.

 This simplified behavior also might cause problems if includes are guarded by `#if` statements.
 If